-Music licensing can be incredibly confusing and complex, with several different types of licenses to distinguish from one another.
-For composers, artists and musicians, two of the most important forms to consider are sync licensing and master licensing.
+Music licensing and distribution can be incredibly confusing and complicated, with several different types of licenses to distinguish from one another.
+For composers, artists, and musicians, two of the most important forms to consider are sync licensing and master licensing.

 A sync license is the most popular type of license, particularly for emerging artists.
 It is an agreement between the copyright holder and a licensee to use the chosen song in a visual element, usually a television show, movie or video game.

 The money made from sync fees can range from a small fee to hundreds of thousands of dollars.
-The cost is based on the prominence of the artist and song, how the song will be used and what kind of material the song will be used in.
-For instance, you will be paid more for a song played in the opening credits of a major motion picture then a song used in the background of a YouTube video.
+The cost is based on the prominence of the artist and song, how the song will be used, and what kind of material the song will be used in.
+For instance, you will be paid more for a song played in the opening credits of a major motion picture than for a song used in the background of a YouTube video.

 The composer also determines how much the song is worth.
 A well-known composer will command more than an up and coming artist, regardless of the song's merit.